-What To Do In Case Of An Emergency
+What To Do in Case Of An Emergency

-- 1. If someone is injured, seek immediate medical attention by calling 911. - 2.
-If someone is injured on campus, contact Rutgers University Public Safety: (732) 932-7211
+If someone is injured, the first step taken is to seek immediate medical attention by calling 911.

+Secondly, if someone is injured on campus, contact Rutgers University Public Safety at (732) 932-7211.

-General Rules And Tools To Help Assure Safety
+General Rules and Tools to Help Assure Safety

-Everyone can help ensure that the set is safe by encouraging and following general safety guidelines.
+Everyone can help ensure that the set is a safe place by encouraging and following general safety guidelines.

 - Encourage communication and teamwork.
 Ask everyone to have their eyes and ears open and watch out for each other.
-Each person working on a project has to speak up if there is something they feel is unsafe or potentially hazardous. - Prepare.
-Strategize your plans in advance as much as possible, and communicate them to your collaborators. - Visit locations in advance of the shoot, bringing key collaborators with you to assess safety, access, schedule, and shooting strategies.
-This should include identifying parking areas, restrooms, and shade and rest locations. - Hold planning meetings with collaborators before the shoot to review your intentions, plans, and concerns. - Share information.
+Each person working on a project must speak up if there is something they feel is unsafe or potentially hazardous. - Prepare.
+Strategize your plans in advance as much as possible and communicate them to your collaborators. - Visit locations in advance of the shoot, bringing key collaborators with you to assess safety, access, schedule, and shooting strategies.
+This should include identifying parking areas, restrooms, shade and rest locations. - Hold planning meetings with collaborators before the shoot to review your intentions, plans, and concerns. - Share information.
 Gather and share everyone's email and phone number.
 Call sheets are the best way to communicate safety information to the cast and crew.
 A call sheet is a comprehensive list of the locations, scenes, cast, and crew for each day of production and is distributed prior to that day's shooting.
-Calls sheets include maps to each location, call times for cast and crew, and pertinent safety information. - Identify nearby emergency facilities, such as a hospital, fire station, and police station.
-Include physical addresses and phone numbers on any call sheet or schedule you give to your collaborators.
+Calls sheets include maps to each location, call times for cast and crew, and pertinent safety information. - o Identify nearby emergency facilities, such as a hospitals, fire stations, and police stations.
+Include physical addresses and phone numbers on all call sheets or schedules you give to your collaborators.